Editing Dialog Elements |

 Execute action before normal processing

 If this option is checked, the Action expression will be executed before any normal processing that the dialog does for saving -- generally this means before the data is actually saved into the record.
-Thus you can do any validation of your own before anything is saved, with the option to abort the changes before actually saving them.
+Thus you can do any validation of your own before anything is saved (e.g. validate the fields in the dialog), with the option to abort the changes before actually saving them.

 If this option is not checked, then the Action expression is not executed until all of the normal "Save" processing is performed by the dialog, e.g. the data validated and saved.

-Note that it is possible to have two "Action on Data Save" elements, one to be executed before and one to be executed after the normal processing.
+Note that it is possible to have more than one "Action on Data Save" elements to make multiple validations, and some can be executed before and some executed after the normal processing.

 Abort the operation which triggered this action